JosephTLyons/Strip-Newlines/README.md

 * Certain edge cases will cause the stripping to not work correctly
 * Minimum vale (0) may still allow for values below 0 - unsure.
+* Text is randomly highlighted when using the right-click context menu to strip newlines.

 ## TODO:

 * Refactor stripNewlines() into smaller functions

+DS's suggestions and fixes